andshin/Intro-to-Python/README.md

 # Intro-to-Python
-Introduction of Computation and Programming Using Python
+Introduction of Computation and Programming Using Python (book 2013).

+An attempt to learn.